VACUMM/sonat/doc/source/conv.rst

 These two special depths are used with impact on slicing and naming.
 The ``"surf"`` depth refers to the top of a 3D volumic data, and ``"bottom"`` to its bottom.
 The ``"surf"`` depth may be sligthly different from an interpolation at the zero depth.

 Colocating variables at the bottom requires the an estimate of the bathymetry.
 The section configuration section :confsec:`[bathy]` and the ``bathy`` keyword to some classes (:class:`~sonat.arm.ARM`, :class:`~sonat.obs.ObsManager` and :class:`~sonat.obs.NcObsPlatform`), methods and functions are ways to provide this 2D bathymetry.

 Ensemble variable names may be suffixed with ``"_surf"`` or ``"_bottom"`` with when an extraction at this depths is required.
 Otherwise, variables are interpolated to a fixed number of vertical levels.
 These depths are also interpreted into the observations files.
-Finally, they are ones of the possibles slices used for plots.
+Finally, they are ones of the possible slices used for plots.

 .. _conv.mod: